angular/angular/aio/content/guide/structural-directives.md

 elements.

 As with other directives, you apply a structural directive to a _host element_.
-The directive then does whatever it's supposed to do with that host element and its descendents.
+The directive then does whatever it's supposed to do with that host element and its descendants.

 Structural directives are easy to recognize.
 An asterisk (*) precedes the directive attribute name as in this example.